makerbase-mks/MKS-PI/README.md

 ### Using the Ethernet
 Just set your router to using DHCP, plug the network cable into the MKS PI, done.
 ### Using USB WiFi Adapter
 MKS PI supports most of the commonly used USB WiFi Adapters are supported, but they are not guaranteed to be available.
-According to the current testing experience, it is not recommended to use adapters based on RTL8818gu (venderID).
-(In our test, it takes about 27% CPU load).
+According to the current testing experience, it is not recommended to use adapters based on RTL8188GU(RTL8710B)(VID:PID = 0x0BDA:0xB711), it has been supported on MKS PI, but it's driver takes a lot of CPU load(about 27% in our test).
 Insert the USB WiFi adapter to one of the 3 usb ports of MKS PI, you have two ways to config it to connect to your router.
 #### Through the config file on the TF card
 - Before power on, insert the TF card to the PC with TF card reader, it would generate two disks on PC